Equality Act 2010

 - A duty to assess and review policies and practices.
 (See our impact assessment pages

 - A duty to gather and use employment information.
-Read Employee information and the public sector equality duty by Equality Human Rights Commissison Scotland.
+Read Employee information and the public sector equality duty (external link) by Equality Human Rights Commissison Scotland.

 - A duty to publish gender pay gap information and statements on equal pay.